Automated Leak Detection Works

 A recent paper published by LexisNexis Risk Solutions revealed the results of a national study of 2,306 homes with automated leak detection and water shutoff systems installed.
 The research showed that claims for non-weather-related water damage decreased by a whopping 96% compared to homes without such protection.
 The average claim was $9,700.
 This is a phenomenal finding, as it represents one of the first true studies of the efficacy of residential IoT loss mitigation technologies.
 But what does this mean for multi-family buildings?

 This research only considered the impact of leak detection and automated water shutoff systems in single-family homes.
 Any damage and its associated claim would only affect a single dwelling; a structure and property that is owned by one family.
-If a leak occurs within these homes, there's virtually no chance water damage will spread to additional homes.
+If a leak occurs within these homes, there's no risk of water damage to additional homes.

 As a residential building operator, you probably wish that was the case for your water leaks!
-You know that most leak incidents result in damage to multiple dwellings.
-In fact, in most buildings the way leaks are discovered is when tenants notify management of an observed water escape condition from above...at which point damage has already occurred.
+You know that leak incidents often result in damage to multiple dwellings.
+In fact, in most buildings leaks are discovered when tenants observe a water escape condition from above...at which point damage has already occurred.

 Scale is a Problem

-Consumer products like those in the LexisNexis study have shown their effectiveness, but they are simply not designed for multi-family use.
-Each individual installation requires internet connectivity, typically provided by the homeowner.
+Consumer products like those in the LexisNexis study have shown their effectiveness, but they are not designed for multi-family use.
+Each installation requires internet connectivity provided by the homeowner.
 The homeowner is also responsible for installing and managing the system, and is the primary contact when an incident occurs.
-This makes sense when you're talking about a home where water damage will be confined to a single dwelling, but not in a multi-family building where the building manager and staff are the first-responders.
-When you consider installing dozens of these systems within a single multi-family building, scale quickly becomes a problem.
+This makes sense when for a home where water damage will be confined to a single dwelling, but not in a multi-family building where the building manager and staff are the first-responders.
+When you consider installing dozens of these systems within a multi-family building, scale quickly becomes a problem.
 Each consumer IoT product requires:

 One single user account per household